Complete Characterizations of Well-Posedness in Parametric Composite Optimization: Characterizations of Lipschitzian Stability for KKT Systems

-Now we are ready to establish the second set of equivalent relationships between well-posedness properties with their pointbased second-order characterizations. \begin{theorem} Let $(\bar{x},\bar{u})$ solve the KKT system \eqref{eq:kkt-perturbed-cop} with $(a,b)=(0,0)$, and let $g$ satisfy both assumptions {\rm(A1), (A2)} at $F(\bar{x})$ for $\bar{u}$.
-Then we have the equivalent assertions:
+Now we are ready to establish the second set of equivalent relationships between well-posedness properties with their pointbased second-order characterizations. \begin{theorem} Let $\bar{x}$ be a local minimizer of problem \eqref{comp-prob} with $\bar{u}\in\Lambda(\bar{x},0,0)$ as a corresponding Lagrange multiplier, and let $g$ satisfy both assumptions {\rm(A1), (A2)} at $F(\bar{x})$ for $\bar{u}$.
+Then we have the following equivalent assertions: